neverRare/butter/README.md

 - Module and visibility system
 - `newtype` for nominally typed record types
 - Shareable and interiorly mutable containers &mdash; this is an escape hatch for "no shared mutable" rule of reference types
-- Low-level representation heuristics &mdash; as an example, the compiler will try to infer if such array can be just a stack array or if it needs to be allocated on heap.
+- Code generation heuristics &mdash; as an example, the compiler will try to infer if such array can be just a stack array or if it needs to be allocated on heap.
 Refinement type is used to check if such array exceeds certain capacity